robotframework/robotframework/doc/userguide/src/SupportingTools/Libdoc.rst

             """
             pass

-.. tip:: If you want to use non-ASCII charactes in the documentation of
+.. tip:: If you want to use non-ASCII characters in the documentation of
          Python libraries, you must either use UTF-8 as your `source code encoding`__ or create docstrings as Unicode.